 The town council may appoint the following officers:

 d.
-Chief of Police.
+Police Chief.
 The council in its discretion may provide for a chief of police whose duties shall be as prescribed by the council.

 e.
 Other Officers.
-The council may appoint such other officers as permitted by the laws of the Commonwealth.
+The council may appoint such other officers as permitted by the laws of the Commonwealth of Virginia.

 § 4.2.
 Term of Office.

 Appointees under this chapter shall serve at the pleasure of the council.
 The council may fill any vacancy in any appointive office.

 § 5.1.
 Fiscal Year.

 The fiscal year of the Town shall begin on July 1 of each year and end on June 30 of the year following.